-The goal of treatment is to remove as much of the cancer as possible, while preserving prostate, urinary, and sexual function.
+When needed, the goal of treatment is to remove as much of the cancer as possible, while preserving urinary and sexual function.
 Additional treatment may help to prevent the spread or recurrence of cancer.
 The treatment plan will often include a combination of approaches based on the characteristics of the cancer, patient's age, general health, and prognosis.
 Comfort measures can be provided if prostate cancer is in advanced stages.

 Prostate cancer treatment includes:

 Existing treatment protocols have been established and continue to be modified through clinical trials.
 These research studies are essential to determine whether or not new treatments are both safe and effective.
 Since highly effective treatments for many cancers remain unknown, numerous clinical trials are always underway around the world.
 You may wish to ask your doctor about participating in a clinical trial.
 You can find out about clinical trials at the US National Institutes of Health website.